 Wrist pain can arise from a range of causes, not just from an injury.
 It can also develop gradually over time or be linked to an underlying medical condition.
 Some possible causes of wrist pain include:

 - Repetitive stress

 Why Do My Wrists Hurt So Much?

-- Arthritis: There are a few different types of arthritis that may affect the wrist, including rheumatoid arthritis (RA), gout arthritis, osteoarthritis (OA) and septic bacterial arthritis.
+- Arthritis: several types of arthritis can affect the wrist, including rheumatoid arthritis, gout arthritis, osteoarthritis, and septic bacterial arthritis

-- Ganglion Cyst: Ganglion cysts are benign, fluid-filled capsules that cause swelling and/or pain and can occur along any tendon sheath, including the wrists.
+- Ganglion cyst: a benign, fluid-filled capsule that can cause swelling and pain along any tendon sheath in the wrist

 How can I relieve wrist pain?